 Video of professor Robert J. Thomas’s 2017-04-05 lecture to patients with translation to Lithuanian

 Currently, POLA brings together 30 organizations that play an active role in the area of cancer support.

-Once faced with a diagnosis of cancer, a person tends to close himself, not to share his experiences and fears with others.
+Once facing the diagnosis of cancer, a person very frequently tends to close himself, not to share his experiences and fears with others.
 However, this does not help to recover, but only complicates the psychological condition of the sufferer, leading to depression and more frustration.
-At this point, psychological support and support from anyone aside is very important.
-In the opinion of specialists, family relationships, communication with people of similar diagnosis in psychological self-help groups are very important for patients with oncological diseases.
+At this point, psychological support and assistance from anyone aside are crucial.
+According to specialists, family relationships, communication with people with a similar diagnosis in psychological self-help groups are very important for patients with oncological diseases.

-POLA invites people of similar destiny to form communities – patient societies and to overcome oncological disease together.
+POLA invites people of similar destiny to form communities – patient societies in order to overcome oncological disease together.

-In this section you will find contacts of non-governmental organizations already operating in Lithuania, if you cannot find any near you, we will advise and help you to gather a community in your region.
+In this section, you will find contacts of non-governmental organizations already operating in Lithuania, but if you cannot find any around your location, we will advise and help you to bring together such a community in your region.